anicholakos/complete_fxos_tutorial/source/episode10.rst

 Let us discuss the source code in detail now.

 * First thing to note is the standard jQuery Mobile ``pageinit`` function on **line 49**.
-So when the index page is ready, we first just clear up the author List i.e. the list of authors.
+So, when the index page is ready, we first just clear up the author list.
 * Next, we initialize the connection to the Kinvey service by invoking the ``mBaasInit()`` method on **line 54**.
 We will come to the rest of the code in a while.
 * The ``mBaasInit()`` method is defined on **line 4**.
 It is standard boilerplate code that Kinvey provides.
-Basically what we are doing here is initialization the Kinvey connection via the ``Kinvey.init()`` method.
+Essentially, what we are doing here is initialization the Kinvey connection via the ``Kinvey.init()`` method.
-  Notice that you will need to substitute the value of YOUR_APP_KEY and YOUR_APP_SECRET with the respective values for your application.
+  Notice that you will need to substitute the value of ``YOUR_APP_KEY`` and ``YOUR_APP_SECRET`` with the respective values for your application.
 Once the initialization is good, we invoke the ``populateAuthors()`` method on **line 12**.
 * The ``populateAuthors()`` method is defined on **line 18**.
 The key thing to note here is the ``Kinvey.DataStore.find`` method that we are using.
-The first parameter is the name of our Collection (in our case it is Authors).
+The first parameter is the name of our collection (in our case it is authors).
-  The second parameter is an optional Query parameter which we are not using here but will do later on.
-The Query parameter can be used to filter the results.
-The 3rd parameter is the success callback function that is provided the result.
-The result is an error of all the models in the Collection.
-And we simply iterate through it, extract out the information and display the authors in an unordered list element.
+  The second parameter is an optional query parameter which we are not using here but will do later on.
+The query parameter can be used to filter the results.
+The 3rd parameter is the success callback function that is providing the result.
+The result is an error of all the models in the collection and we simply iterate through it, extract out the information, and display the authors in an unordered list element.
 * Now, visit **line 57**, where we are enabling a click function on any of the list elements in the ``authorList`` unordered list.
-If there is a click, it will invoke the ``populateQuotes`` method and pass the label, which will contain the Author name.
+If there is a click, it will invoke the ``populateQuotes`` method and pass the label, which will contain the author name.
 * The ``populateQuotes`` method is defined on **line 32**.
-It utilizes the ``Kinvey.Query`` object first and passes the criteria for filtering the Quotes by the who attribute.
-The value passed is that of the Author name, since we need to now retrieve only the quotes of that Author.
+It utilizes the ``Kinvey.Query`` object first and passes the criteria for filtering the quotes by the who attribute.
+The value passed is that of the author name, since we need to now retrieve only the quotes of that author.
 * The next call should be familiar now and the ``Kinvey.DataStore.find`` method is invoked.
-This time it is invoked on the Quotes collection, the Query filter is provided, which will give only those models whose who attribute has the value of the Author name selected.
+This time it is invoked on the quotes collection, the Query filter is provided, which will give only those models whose who attribute has the value of the Author name selected.
 The 3rd parameter is once again the success callback method, where we iterate through the Quote